ijasilari/Tip-of-the-day-app/README.md

 TotD version 2 is deployed on Render where the database, backend and frontend are maintained.

-The link to render: https://totd-frontend.onrender.com/
+The link to render: https://totd-frontend.onrender.com/ (Backend won't work anymore, because free hosting trial has expired)

 ## TotD version 2 running instructions